 Our eagle-eyed data specialists carefully copy essential case information into an Excel spreadsheet, which is then imported into the Probate Money application.

 When the Excel spreadsheets are ready, our proprietary technology converts the spreadsheets into searchable cases.
-Namely, the application does what’s called the "data normalization" process and... voilà... you get up-to-date probate case information.
+Namely, the application does what’s called the "data normalization" process and... voilà... you get up-to-date probate leads online.
 The probate case is now neat and tidy, readable, easy to understand, and downloadable – which means, highly user-friendly.

 If you’ve used Google before, using our system should be easy.
 Once you sign up, you will be directed to the search page.
 Choose the county where you want to prospect.
 Then choose your date range – how far back the cases should go?
 Select at least one zip code or city or do an open search for your selected county.
 Click search and view the results.
 This is the basic search.